jameswilkins/blog/content/about/index.md

 The purpose of this site is for me to write about things I've found interesting, either via working on them for clients or general interest.

-Opinions expressed are my own and not related to/endorsed by my employeer in any fashion.
+Opinions expressed are my own and not related to/endorsed by my employer in any fashion.

 ## This Website

 This website is entirely a static website.
-It's stored in its entirity within [GitHub](https://github.com/jameswilkins/blog).
+It's stored in its entirety within [GitHub](https://github.com/jameswilkins/blog).
 I utilise [Hugo](https://gohugo.io) to generate a static site from the files stored within git.

 Those generated site is then hosted by [NetLify](https://netlify.com) on a global CDN network.

-Updates are made by editing on my local workstation and commiting into git.
+Updates are made by editing on my local workstation and committing into git.

 ### Infrastructure